asyks/contact-api/README.md

 ## Test script

-As I was working on the project I wrote a test script `test.sh` for curl-ing the endpoints with different data/headers/methods.
+As I was working writing the endpoints I wrote a test script `test.sh` for curl-ing them with different data/headers/methods.
 I tried to add curls for all the required functionality, as well as several error responses.

 ## Basic Auth